ruchikadeshmukh/JPDelta/README.md

 iv.
 Calculate Volume Weighted Stock Price based on trades in past 15 minutes
 b.
 Calculate the GBCE All Share Index using the geometric mean of prices for all stocks

+#Execute MainAction.java as Java Application  to get StockMarket output